NRAS Finance

 - Allocates and supervises property management services.

-Other consortium providers currently have restrictions which the banks find unacceptable for mortgage purposes, or the banks have not yet investigated and approved for residential lending.
+Other consortium providers currently have restrictions which the banks find unacceptable for mortgage purposes or the banks have not yet investigated and approved for residential lending.

-Do you need help to apply for a NRAS mortgage?
-Please enquire online or call us on 1300 889 743 to speak to specialist mortgage brokers that will help you get approval for your home loan.
+Please enquire online or call us on 1300 889 743 and speak to one of our specialist mortgage brokers today!

 Please note that we can accept any consortium as long as your loan is for a maximum of 80% of the property value.
-We can apply for a higher loan amount if your consortium is one of the ones listed above.

 Did you know that some of the lenders will not take the tax benefits of an NRAS investment property into account when they are assessing your ability to repay the debt?

-This reduces your borrowing capacity and as a result reduces the number of investment properties that you can buy.
+This reduces your borrowing capacity and, as a result, reduces the number of investment properties that you can buy.

 The good news is that if you are borrowing up to 80% of the property value then one of our lenders can take these tax benefits into account.

-As a result you can buy more real estate assets and receive a larger tax incentive from this scheme.
+As a result, you can buy more real estate assets and receive a larger tax incentive from this scheme.

 How can the banks identify an NRAS property?